Meet the Web Purchase button (why and where you should test it, today)

 Tonight’s Epic v.
 Apple injunction gives U.S. iOS apps the green light to point customers to the web for checkout.
 We just shipped a tiny‑but‑mighty addition to RevenueCat Paywalls that makes it trivial.

-Want to see the web paywall button demoed, live?
+Want to see the web purchase button demoed, live?
 Join our next office hours on Friday, May 2 – 7pm (CET), and we’ll walk through this new addition to the platform, along with our ‘regular scheduled programming’.
 Sign up here – Want to read more about the injunction and its implications?
 We gathered everything you need to know in a blogpost here

 What’s new

-Within hours after the news broke, our team shipped a Web Paywall Button.
+Within hours after the news broke, our team shipped a Web Purchase Button.
 A new component you can drop into any RevenueCat paywall to whisk users over to a RevenueCat-hosted web checkout, complete the purchase, and then unlock access in-app as if it were a native buy flow.

-Should you use a web paywall button?
+Should you use a web purchase button?

 Maybe!
 External payments are brand‑new territory, and we don’t yet know how Apple (or your conversion rate) will react.
 That’s why we built the feature to play hand‑in‑hand with Experiments: